Osteoarthritis of the hip (coxarthrosis) - everything you need to know

 2. Future technologies

-• 3D printed implants.
+• 3D-printed implants.

-• Robot-assisted operations.
+• Robot-assisted surgeries.

-Frequently asked questions about hip osteoarthritis
+Frequently asked questions about osteoarthritis of the hip

 How quickly does hip osteoarthritis progress?